Choosing the right web hosting can be daunting, especially if you’re new to web development.

 Server resources control your site’s speed and reliability.

-• Storage capacity: How much space you get for files and data.
+- Storage capacity: How much space do you get for files and data?

 The hosting environment includes the operating system, software, and security features offered by your provider.
 Most hosts use Linux servers, while others use Windows.
 Some offer both options.

 Your IP address is the numerical address given to your website.
-This makes it easy for visitors to reach your site over the internet.
+This makes it easy for visitors to reach your site online.

 Hosting packages and plans give different amounts of resources.
 Cheaper plans usually have lower storage or bandwidth limits.
 More advanced plans support bigger sites.